-So in all, there no moves left for the black to make, isn’t it?
-Thus the game end in a draw.
+So in all, there are no moves left for the black to make, isn’t it?
+Thus the game ends in a draw.

 King Rules In Chess

-▪️Whenever the king in threat then it said to be in ‘check’.
+▪️Whenever the king is in threat then it is said to be in ‘check’.

-▪️There are three ways of escaping from check.
+▪️There are three ways of escaping from the check.